If/Else

 This example was taken from PUZZLE 8: DOS EQUIS in Java™ Puzzlers: Traps, Pitfalls, and Corner Cases.

-1. The answer lies in a dark corner of the specification for the conditional operator JLS 15.25.
-Note that the types of the second and third operands are different from each other in both of the conditional expressions: x is of type char, whereas 0 and i are both of type int.
+.
 Mixed-type computation can be confusing.
 Nowhere is this more apparent than in conditional expressions.
-You might think that the result types of the two conditional expressions in this program would be identical, as their operand types are identical, though reversed, but it isn’t so.
+You might think that the result types of the two conditional expressions in this program would be identical, as their operand types are identical, though reversed, but it isn’t so.”“Putting the